 - That the alleged victim sustained “bodily injury.”
 This is often defined simply as feeling pain.

-As experienced criminal defense attorneys, we keep these two elements in mind as we create a defense in your case.
-We have decades of experience strategizing the best defense for you case.
+As experienced criminal defense attorneys, we keep these 2 elements in mind as we create a defense in your case.
+We have decades of experience strategizing the best defense for your case.
 Often, we are able to get cases dismissed before they go to trial as we contact the alleged victim and favorable witnesses.

 Assault in Jefferson County is Often Charged along with Other Offenses

 We often see other offenses charged along with assault in Jefferson County.
 These include crimes such as Domestic Violence (DV), Menacing, Harassment, and Burglary.
 Often, our clients are overwhelmed by the list of offenses they face.
-The government routinely overcharges people with the full knowledge they won’t be able to prove all the charges.
-Then, people accept bad plea deals in an effort to escape the overwhelming charges which they face.
+The government routinely overcharges people with the full knowledge they won't be able to prove all the charges.
+Then, people accept bad plea deals in an effort to escape the overwhelming charges they face.
 These are called add-on offenses.
-An Assault attorney at the O’Malley Law Office is skilled at pinpointing the charges the government is unable to prove.
+An assault attorney at Sawyer Legal Group, LLC is skilled at pinpointing the charges the government is unable to prove.

 Assault convictions are very serious in Adams County.
 A person who is convicted of this offense can face many years in jail or prison.
 Having an assault conviction on your criminal record can be devastating to your future.
 If you have been charged with Assault in Denver, Aurora or Centennial, there are two important steps you must take: